 Cavallo Point.
 The Lodge at Golden Gate is a historic boutique hotel here at Fort Baker.
 What makes this a unique and very special hotel is how they have converted these old army baracks and the officers quarters into rooms and suites for guests, preserving all the original architectural elements of the buildings at this old military base.

-One of the buildings here is dedicated to Straus, the Chief Engineer who designed the Golden Gate Bridge.
+One of the buildings here is dedicated to Straus, the Chief Engineer who designed the Golden Gate Bridge!

 This is a lovely property with the most spectacular views of the city of San Francisco and the Golden Gate Bridge.

-What we love about this hotel is the family friendly nature of the facility.
 A large open green space that was once used as a parade ground is now a huge lawn where kids can play soccer and dogs can run free to their hearts content.

-The restaurant at Cavallo Point is open to the public and guests alike.
+The restaurant Farley Bar at Cavallo Point is open to the public and guests alike.
 Many hikers and bicyclists stop by the restaurant on-site to grab brunch, lunch, or a quick drink at this cafe where one can sit outside with views of the bridge and the city while enjoying their scrumptious faire.

 We have come here at different times of the year, and the scenery, the serenity, the beauty of San Francisco Bay never gets old and is always awe-inspiring.
-You can’t go wrong stopping by Fort Baker and Cavallo Point at the Golden Gate.
+You can’t go wrong stopping by Fort Baker and the scenery at Cavallo Point at the Golden Gate.
 For more information and to read about the history of Fort Baker take a look at this web site Golden Gate National Recreation Area.
 Fort Baker

 Fort Mason at the Golden Gate: